 Is using Dask a requirement of Prefect?

 No - Dask is our preferred executor for distributed and parallelizable workflows, but running your workflows on Dask is not a requirement.
-Any of Prefect's executors are available for use in deployment, and we are always interested in adding new ones.
+Any of Prefect's executors are available for use during deployment, and we are always interested in adding new ones.

 What are the requirements of Prefect Cloud?

-Prefect Cloud currently requires that all Flows are containerized using Docker.
+Prefect Cloud currently requires that all flows are containerized using Docker.
 Extensive knowledge of Docker is not required, and Prefect Core has many convenient interfaces and utility functions for interacting with Docker.
-Your Prefect Agent also requires access to a platform which is capable of running Docker containers.
+Your Prefect agent also requires access to a platform which is capable of running Docker containers.
 In addition to Docker, your Prefect Agent needs the ability to communicate out to Cloud (but not the other way around - Prefect Cloud never requires access to your code, data or infrastructure).

 How is Prefect different from Airflow?

 For some of the main distinctions, see our blogpost: Why Not Airflow?.